You need some happiness in order to find maximum healing after stroke. It’s an essential ingredient for recovery. Why?

 Then, when you’re having a particularly bad day, you can look back on your entries and remind yourself that there are still many reasons to be happy.

 The Healing & Happiness after Stroke Book

-I haven’t introduce myself personally on the blog yet, and it’s about time I do so.
+Hey there, I haven’t introduce myself personally on the blog yet, but I think it’s about time I do.